Next USWNT head coach: Who will replace Jill Ellis at the helm of the world champions? | Goal.com

 Laura Harvey - Utah Royals

-Harvey appeared set for a role as USWNT U-23 coach after leaving the Seattle Reign in 2017, but that appointment eventually fell through.
+Harvey, who had previously served as USWNT U-23 coach, appeared set for an expanded role with U.S. Soccer following her departure from the Seattle Reign in 2017, but that appointment eventually fell through.
 Some said that Ellis was uncomfortable with her apparent successor getting a role so close to her during a period when her job was on shaky ground.
 Whatever the case, Harvey, now 39, landed on her feet in Utah.

 Harvey is vastly experienced for her relatively young age, having already coached Arsenal and Birmingham City in her native England before spending five seasons at the helm of Seattle.
 Harvey has long been seen as a future USWNT manager, but her teams have actually underachieved in NWSL in recent seasons.
 Will that be held against her?